quizerno/Steel-Battalion-Entry-Guide/README.md

 Join the discord server [here.](https://discord.gg/yG6yr96eb)

+This guide should not be considered definitive.
+There are many things that need to be documented.

 ## How To Use This Guide

 My goal with this guide is to make a series of easy to understand tutorials that even someone without knowledge of github can use.
 However since the topic of this guide is inherently very confusing, it therefore requires a lot of information that does not necessarily have a linear order.
 Proceed to the [Overview.](https://github.com/quizerno/Steel-Battalion-Entry-Guide/blob/main/1-Overview.md)